 In 2018, the number of connected IoT devices is expected to reach 1.2 billion.
 A lot of them are vulnerable and designed without security in mind.
 This is a huge problem that involves device manufacturers, software developers and users.

-The security of IoT impacts the user experience (authentication and the use of cryptographic systems always introduces extra cumbersome steps for users), product cost (complex cryptographic operations and secure storage), as well as the development cost.
+The security of IoT impacts the user experience (authentication and the use of cryptographic systems always introduces extra cumbersome steps for users), product cost (complex cryptographic operations and secure storage), as well as development cost.

 Among the IoT-specific security issues, the following three are the most common for enterprise businesses: